 The Encore LITE is available in the following colors: white paddle with either red, purple, pink, or blue logo; pink swirl or purple swirl; blue fade or red fade.

 Although Paddletek was only founded in 2011, it has grown to become one of the largest US manufacturers of Pickleball paddles.
-All Paddletek paddles made in the USA and it's the only company to offer a 5 year “no dead spot” guarantee.
+They make all of their paddles in the USA and it’s the only company to offer a 5 year “no dead spot” guarantee.

 The tapered shape (similar to a tear-drop) on the Paddletek Stratus makes for a fast playing, light paddle with good action and control.
 The head-weighted design transfers the paddle’s sweet spot toward the top end of the paddle to provide increased power without sacrificing control.

 ProPolyCore™ technology reduces vibration which is a welcomed feature to anyone suffering from tennis-elbow.